dcdpr/did-btc1/chapters/Beacons.md

 A ::BCT1 Beacon:: is an abstract mechanism, identified by a Bitcoin address, that is included as a service in a DID document to indicate to resolvers that spends from the address, called ::Beacon Signals::, should be checked for ::BTC1 Update Announcements::.

 All ::Beacon Signals:: broadcast from a ::BTC1 Beacon:: MUST be processed as part of DID document resolution.
-The Beacon type in the service defines how ::Beacon Signals:: MUST be processed.
+The ::Beacon Type:: in the service defines how ::Beacon Signals:: MUST be processed.

 When defining a service for a ::BTC1 Beacon:::